Braniff Airways Flight 542: First public hearing

-The CAB held a public hearing about the accident on October 21, 1959, in the Buffalo High School gymnasium, the same place that had been used as a temporary morgue during the recovery process.
-The CAB stated that the hearings were going to discuss the progress of the investigation only, and would not attempt to reach any conclusions as to the cause of the crash.
+The CAB held a public hearing about the accident on October 21, 1959, in the Buffalo High School gymnasium.
+The CAB stated that the purpose of the hearings was only to discuss the progress of the investigation so far, and would not attempt to reach any conclusions as to the cause of the crash.
 A second set of public hearings was planned to be held about three or four weeks later in Dallas.
 About 100 people attended the hearing, including fifty experts from the CAB, Braniff Airlines, Lockheed, and the Allison Division of General Motors, eight eyewitnesses to the crash and explosion of the flight, and about forty spectators.

 During the hearing, a representative of the CAB's Bureau of Safety testified that the destruction of the aircraft involved an in-flight disintegration, impact with the ground, and fire.
-An engineer from Braniff reported that when the aircraft departed Houston, it was in airworthy condition, although it had had experienced various mechanical and electrical problems that whole day.
-He testified that after the plane left Houston, the fuel scavenger pump in engine number three had broken down.
+An engineer from Braniff reported that when the aircraft departed Houston, it was in airworthy condition, although it had experienced various mechanical and electrical problems that whole day.
+He said that after the plane left Houston, the fuel scavenger pump in engine number three had broken down.
 That pump ensures that a steady flow of fuel is available to the main fuel pump, and is also used to help cool the plane's hydraulic system.
-The pump failure was considered a "no-go" failure if it had malfunctioned before takeoff, and after landing, it would have prevented the plane from leaving Dallas until it was repaired.
-The engineer also reported that a generator on engine number three had been reported as malfunctioning three different times on the day of the crash, and that its most recent repair had been performed in Dallas before the inbound trip to Houston.
+The pump failure was considered a "no-go" malfunction, and after landing, company policy would not have allowed the plane to depart Dallas until it was repaired.
+The engineer also reported that there had been a recurring issue that day with a generator on engine number three, and that its most recent repair had been performed in Dallas before the flight to Houston.
 A Braniff engineering specialist had volunteered to ride on the plane on the return from Houston to Dallas to monitor and troubleshoot the generator problem, and was one of the victims of the crash.
 Other problems that had been troubling the aircraft that day included a malfunctioning propeller solenoid valve on the number three engine, caused by improper insulation on a terminal strip in the propeller mechanism, and a faulty light in the secondary refueling system.
 The pilot of Flight 542 had reported the problem with the fuel scavenger pump and the propeller solenoid valve over the radio to the company only two minutes before the crash.
 However, the engineer reported that none of the reported problems would have affected the aircraft's airworthiness or performance in any significant way.